skiselev/Z80-512K/Assembly_Instructions.md

 * Make sure all pins of all components are soldered properly
 * If desired, clean the flux using isopropyl alcohol, cotton swabs.
 You might want to scrub the board lightly with a used toothbrush to remove the flux

-### 4. Insert the integrated circuts to the sockets
+### 4. Insert the integrated circuits to the sockets
-* Prior to insering DIP integrated circuits to the sockets board, bend their leads slightly, so they point 90 degrees downward.
+* Prior to inserting DIP integrated circuits to the sockets board, bend their leads slightly, so they point 90 degrees downward.
 Put the IC on the side and gently push it down to bend the leads.
 Repeat on the other side of the IC
 * Double check that you're placing the integrated circuit in the right socket, check the IC orientation.
 The index notch on the IC should match the notch on the socket and the drawing on the PCB's silkscreen
 * To insert the ATF1504AS CPLD integrated circuit in PLCC44 package, place it on the top of the socket, double check the orientation of the integrated circuit, and firmly push it down.
 It should click into the socket